wcushingcandelario/ansible_aws/README.md

 ## Building Whole Environments

-If you run a playbook in without any tags or  skip-tags then you will get an entire environment built with the settings default to that playbook.
+If you run a playbook in without any tags or  skip-tags then you will get an entire environment built with the settings default to that playbook. **This will take the latest OVC customised AMI.**

     ansible-playbook preprod.yml -e "ovc_version=5.4.0 tp_extension_version=5.4.0 s3_bucket='ovc-travisperkins-releases' deploy=true filebeat=true" --vault-password-file ~/.ssh/.vault_pass.txt

-### What a play runs
+### What the AMI builder (build-new-ami.yml) does

 -   **Role: create_rds**
     This builds the utility RDS database.

+-   **File: _ami-baker.yml**
+    This builds the AMI, deploys the software, deploys the configuration, then saves an image of the AMI and terminates it.

+### What a play runs

 -   **Role: create_rds**
     This builds the main database for the environment.

 -   **File: _mongo-cluster.yml**
-    This builds and deploys the mongo cluster.
+    *(PreProd/Prod only)* This builds and deploys the mongo cluster.
 It will deploy a new cluster each time it is run, it does not check for the existence of a cluster before running.

--   **File: _ami-baker.yml**
-    This builds the AMI, deploys the software, deploys the configuration, then saves an image of the AMI and terminates it.

 -   **Role: findovcami**
     This part finds an AMI that has been built previously by this playbook and sets the variables up so that it will be used for the Auto Scaling Group.
+    **This is an essential part of almost any play**

 -   **File: _asg_main.yml**
     This area of the playbook rolls out the Auto Scaling Group.
 This will take